-Arrested johns can be ordered to perform community service as a condition of a diversion procedure or a sentence.
+In more than 180 U.S. cities and counties, arrested sex buyers can be ordered to perform community service as a condition of a sentence or a diversion program.
 Service might include such activities as cleaning streets where prostitution is known to occur.
-For most johns, community service obligations range from four to 50 hours and are coupled with other sanctions such as fines, fees, shaming, probation, and/or john schools.
-We have identified community service practices applied to sex buyers in over 80 U.S. cities and counties.
+For most people sentenced on charges related to buying sex from adults, community service obligations range from four to 250 hours, and are coupled with other sanctions such as fines, fees, shaming, probation, and/or completion of “john school” education or treatment programs.
+For those arrested for buying sex with minors, the charges are far more serious felony-level offenses, and diversion options are usually not applicable (although fines, fees, shaming and community service may be applied as conditions of sentences, and in addition to terms of incarceration).

 To learn more about this intervention, access the resources provided below, or use our map to see where this practice is in use.

 Overview of Community Service for Arrested Sex Buyers in the U.S.